 Develops aural recognition skills and ability to perform intervals, rhythms, and patterns at sight.
 Co-requisite: MU 103

 MU 119 Sight-singing and Ear Training II (1)

 Continues practice of aural recognition, performance and dictation of rhythms, melodies and harmonies studied in Theory II.

 Develops a working musical literacy among students without musical training.
 The focus is on the materials and vocabulary of music, enabling the students to hear and better understand many styles of music, but especially those in the Western European and American tradition.

 Provides rehearsal and performance of varied vocal literature.
 Open to all students.
-Performance at two concerts, occasional off-campus events, and many college celebrations.
+Performance at two concerts, occasional off-campus events, and many university celebrations.